asciibox/eightiesbox/README.md

 - You can add more fields by utilizing the "Type" and the "Data" fields in the menu editor.
 - Enter the filenames in the `Data` field for the menus you'd like to navigate to.
 It's advisable to use uppercase filenames.

+# BBS advantages

+Setting up a BBS, is a legal and often hobbyist activity aimed at creating a community, fostering discussions, or sharing information.
+While it may be considered retro or unconventional given the current technological landscape, it's not criminal or harmful in the way that terrorist activities are.
+Rather than causing harm, many people find value in the more intimate, text-based interactions that BBSes offer, as well as the sense of community that they can provide.

+## Exploitative Data Practices of Major Tech Corporations

+The issue of data privacy and the ever-increasing monetization of user data by large tech companies is a growing concern for many people.
+In this context, BBSes could offer several advantages:

+### Privacy-Focused

+One of the distinct advantages of Bulletin Board Systems (BBS) is their focus on text-based communication, which inherently limits the amount of personal information being shared.
+Unlike mainstream social media platforms, where sharing images and videos is common, BBS users often communicate using only text.
+This reduces the likelihood of unintentional oversharing of personal or sensitive information, such as locations, faces, or other identifiable markers.

+Less Data Collection: Since BBSes are generally not commercial and don't rely on advertising for revenue, they have less incentive to collect user data.

+### No Profiling

+BBS operators generally don't have the means or the interest in performing detailed user profiling like large tech companies do.

+### Direct Ownership

+The data on a BBS usually resides in a single server, often owned by an individual or a small group, rather than being distributed across multiple data centers worldwide.